isomerpages/gb-assist/pages/solutionrepo/solution550.md

 ---
-title: COVID-19 Sectorial Support Pencil Learning Platform Version 2.6.0 - Package (30 to 50 Users)
+title: ONE LOGON - ONE LOGistics Online - Package 3 (iTMS SaaS)
 permalink: /productivity-solutions-grant/solutionrepo/solution550
 ---

 #### Description

-A learning and collaboration platform for delivery of digital content, administering courses, discussions and assessment.
-It is built on a responsive front-end design framework providing an optimal viewing experience across different types of devices.
+ONE LOGON is an integrated Supply Chain & Logistics software solution comprises of Warehouse Management, Transport Management, Freight Management, Container Management modules.
+KEYfields leverages on technology, developing IT solutions that are versatile and cost effective.
+The solutions can easily integrate into and across other business centric modules.
+In addition, they can be deployed independently to cater to different business needs.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Kydon_Annex_3_Cleaned_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/KEYfields_Annex_3_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria